EmployeeIssues.comU.S. Employee Rights in Plain English

 Association discrimination is outlawed under the Americans with Disabilities Act (ADA), a Federal law that prohibits employment discrimination against disabled employees on the basis of their disabilities.

-Disability discrimination by association is also prohibited under the ADA, because the law includes an "association" provision.
+Disability discrimination by association is prohibited under the ADA, because the law includes an "association" provision.
 It makes it unlawful for employers to take adverse employment actions against employees, solely on the basis of their associations with disabled people.

 The provision covers all types of employee associations with disabled individuals, not just family relationships with disabled relatives.
 Additionally, it protects employees who associate with disabled individuals whether or not the employees have disabilities themselves.